faassen/secretweblog_zola/content/posts/curious-case-of-quentell.md

 Who are these three, then?
 This is F. Quentell - I ran into him earlier but he seemed to be from a different era; I couldn't find out much about him in general.
 Maybe that was wrong?
-Perhaps this biograophy is about Friedrich Quentell after all?
+Perhaps this biography is about Friedrich Quentell after all?

 I did some more digging and found this on Amazon: